jazzify/imagify/README.md

 ```

 ### Build the image
-Build the docker image and run all the containers (remove the `-d` option to attach to docker console)
+Build the docker image and run all the containers
 ```bash
 docker compose build --no-cache
 ```
-Start the containers with
+Start the containers with:
 ```bash
 docker compose up -d
 ```
+(remove the `-d` option to attach to docker console)

 #### Collect the static files to serve in public
 ```bash
 docker exec -it imagify-web-1 python3 manage.py collectstatic --noinput --clear